therepos/rpa/docs/index.md

 # About

-This is a starter page.
+This site documents use of Robotic Process Automation.